ianstormtaylor/slate/docs/concepts/03-locations.md

 ## Selection

 Ranges are used in many places in Slate's API when you need to refer to a span of content between two points.
-One of the most common though is the user's current "selection".
+One of the most common, though, is the user's current "selection".

 The selection is a special range that is a property of the top-level `Editor`.
 For example, say someone has the whole sentence currently selected: